nretnilkram/nretnil-fake-data/README.md

-<h2>Version: 0.1.8</h2>
+<h2>Version: 0.2.0</h2>

-<p>This gem will help you create fake data that can be used in a variety of different applicaitons.
-There is a name, number and word generator.
+<p>This gem will help you create fake data that can be used in a variety of different applications.
+There is a name, number, date and word generator.
 All words and names are randomly chosen from large static lists.</p>

 <h1>Usage:</h1>